achmelev/lilac/trunk/docs/reference/markdowns/main.markdown

 ####String statement

-A string statement defines a string constant, which can be used by [instructions](#TODO).
+A string statement declares a string constant, which can be used by [instructions](#TODO).
 The statement has as a single argument the name of an [utf8 constant](#utf8-constant-statement), which specifies the actual string content.
 The syntax of the statement is as follows: